enteryana/movies/planning/backlog.md

 ## Must-Haves

-> these are necessary for basic usability
+> movie posters with the titles

 ## Should-Haves

-> these will complete the user experience, but are not necessary
+> search bar for ease of use

 ## Could-Haves

-> would be really cool ... if there's time
+> description of the movie is about